Case Study

 SchleeGleixner needed a Statamic-powered architecture for their internal workflows but could not make it work.

-As explained earlier, our client needed a centralized Statamic installation that could serve multiple clients simultaneously, each in their own isolated environment.
-SchleeGleixner already committed to Statamic for good reasons: its modern architecture, proven multi-tenancy capabilities, and database-backed flexibility.
+SchleeGleixner needed a centralized Statamic installation serving multiple clients, each in their own isolated environment.
+They had already committed to Statamic for good reasons: modern architecture, proven multi-tenancy capabilities, and database-backed flexibility.

 A well orchestrated multi-tenancy architecture requires deep familiarity with Laravel's request lifecycle, middleware chains, and database-level scoping.
 More importantly, it requires experience debugging these systems when the expected behaviour does not materialize.

-SchleeGleixner needed prior expertise in problem-solving for such challenges.
-Our client needed an expert who could identify where tenant-awareness was breaking down, debug through the Statamic Eloquent driver to find the gaps, and implement the missing pieces without rewriting their entire approach.
-SchleeGleixner did not need a new platform, rather an infrastructure expertise to unlock the multi-tenancy foundation they had already chosen.
+SchleeGleixner needed an expert who could identify where tenant-awareness was breaking down, debug through the Statamic Eloquent driver, and implement the missing pieces – without rewriting everything.
+Not a new platform, but the infrastructure expertise to unlock the multi-tenancy foundation they had already chosen.

 WHAT IS MULTI-TENANCY?